Best Web Hosting Companies VS Worst Providers: Beware, The Host Bites!

 - Lastly, expect your website to be down from time to time, get no support, put up with the crawling speed of your site.

 We don’t see any reasons to name some of the free web hosting providers.
 They all won’t make you happy if you want your online presence to be, at least, decent.
 If you’re serious about running a website, you should find at least $4 per month for hosting it.

 There are the best web hosting providers and there are the worst ones.
 Today, we learned, which providers stand for what they promise and which ones fail.
-The companies that made to our top 5 are Inmotion Hosting, Bluehost, SiteGround, HostGator and A2 Hosting.
+The companies that made to our top 4 are Bluehost, SiteGround, HostGator, and A2 Hosting.
 Feel free to go for their hosting plans and you’re bound to build a life-long friendship with these wonderful providers.
-On the other hand, there are virtual hosts to beware.
+On the other hand, there are virtual hosts to beware of.
 Don’t be lured by free solutions and misleading claims of the big companies that lost their greatness over time.

 Are there any other companies that you consider the best web hosting solutions?
 Let me know in the Comments section below.